Idriss Déby: 1990s

 After three months of the provisional government, on 28 February 1991, a charter was approved for Chad with Déby as president.
 During the following two years, Déby faced a series of coup attempts as government forces clashed with pro-Habré rebel groups, such as the Movement for Democracy and Development (MDD).
 Seeking to quell dissent, in 1993 Chad legalized political parties and held a National Conference which resulted in the gathering of 750 delegates, the government, trade unions, and the army to discuss the establishment of a pluralist democracy.

 However, unrest continued.
 The Comité de Sursaut National pour la Paix et la Démocratie (CSNPD), led by Lt.
 Moise Kette, and other southern groups sought to prevent the Déby government from exploiting oil in the Doba Basin and started a rebellion that left hundreds dead.
 A peace agreement was reached in 1994, but it broke down soon thereafter.
 Two new groups, the Armed Forces for a Federal Republic (FARF) led by former Kette ally Laokein Barde, and the Democratic Front for Renewal (FDR), and a reformulated MDD clashed with government forces from 1994 to 1995.

 Déby, in the mid-1990s, gradually restored basic functions of government and entered into agreements with the World Bank and IMF to carry out substantial economic reforms.

 A new constitution was approved by referendum in March 1996, followed by a presidential election in June.
 Déby fell short of a majority; he was then elected president in the second round of votes held in July, with 69% of the vote.

+In 1998 the MDJT rebelled against Déby and his government.
+They signed a peace agreement in 2002.